XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configure-peering/configure-a-private-server.md

 # Configure a Private Server

-A [private server](peer-protocol.html#private-peers) is a `rippled` server that connects through the network only through specific, trusted peers instead of connecting directly to discovered peers in the open peer-to-peer network.
+A [private server](peer-protocol.html#private-peers) is a `rippled` server that connects to the network only through specific, trusted peers instead of connecting directly to discovered peers in the open peer-to-peer network.
 This kind of configuration is an optional precaution most commonly recommended for [validators](run-rippled-as-a-validator.html), but it can be useful for other specific purposes.

 ## Prerequisites